Water Rail - Rallus aquaticus

 Water Rail do breed at Clayhanger and on occasion I and several other birders have sat at dusk and watched both adults and young out together on the exposed mud.
 It does not necessarily occur every year though and I suspect breeding frequency may be effected by water levels.

-Between 1995 and 2013 saw a total of nine Water Rail on fifteen occasions (including multiples) and heard them on twenty-five occasions (including multiples where birds have answered each other).
+Between 1995 and 2014 saw a total of ten Water Rail on sixteen occasions (including multiples) and heard them on twenty-five occasions (including multiples where birds have answered each other).
 I have subsequently heard them calling but given the number of visits I have paid to the marsh over the years (Lots!), it should give you some indication of your chances of seeing or hearing one when you visit.
 If you manage it you will have done well!

 Spotted Crake - Porzana porzana